NicholasDroppa/cse15l-lab-reports/lab1.md

 ![Image](cat1.png)

-Working directory: /home/lecture1
+Working directory: `/home/lecture1`

-Running the cat command with no arguments causes the command to operate on user input.
-The command will continue to echo the user's input until it is forced to terminate via Ctrl+C.
+Running the `cat` command with no arguments causes the command to operate on user input.
+The command will continue to echo the user's input until it is forced to terminate via `Ctrl+C`.

 This command executed with no errors.